Instructor: | Prof. Steven R. Cranmer (email, web page) |

 Cosmology: how the Universe was born.

-- Also: prep session for Midterm Exam 3.
+- Prep session for Midterm Exam 3.
 Refer to the STUDY GUIDE.

 - Fri., November 21: